-C. Dock Dos & Don'ts
+C. Dock Space Dos & Don'ts

 - a.
 All boat landings, docks and piers and the retaining wall adjacent shall be kept in good repair.
-An annual walkthrough by the CBHA Dock Committee is conducted to report any docks or seawalls that are in need of repair and letters are sent to lot owners. - b.
+An annual walkthrough by the CBHA Dock Committee is conducted to report any docks/ platforms or seawalls that are in need of repair and letters are sent to lot owners. - b.
 Lot owners are not permitted to: - i.
 Build or have built or erect a boat landing, dock or pier without the written consent of CBHA, Inc; - ii.
 Permit any person not an owner or lessee of lots to keep or maintain a boat of any kind or description at such boat landing, dock or pier; - iii.
 Operate a commercial boat landing, dock or pier; have boats for hire or charge for the use of any boat landing, dock or pier; - iv.
 Assemble, congregate, loiter or commit or permit any nuisance whatsoever on the Waterfront Property and boat landings, docks or piers contiguous to the waterfront. - c.
-Lot Owners are permitted to "pass on foot over" the Waterfront Property to get to their dock(s). - d.
 The Waterfront Property can be used to access assigned docks by lot owners and their guests.
 All guests must be accompanied by lot owners, unless their contact information and dates are registered with CBHA.